iheartradio/Henson/docs/contrib/retry.rst

    prevent other callbacks from running.

-   If you have an error callback that you want to run even when retrying a message, make sure you register it *after* initializing Retry.
+   If you have an error callback that you want to run even when retrying a message, you will need to manually inject it into the list of error callbacks *after* initializing Retry.

 Configuration
 =============